Slovenian Press Agency

-STA news services (the General News Service in Slovene, the daily English Service, the Picture Service, and a specialized Radio Service) are targeted towards state institutions, corporations, embassies and other users.
+Established on 20 June 1991, just days before the Independence of Slovenia, the STA News Services are targeted towards state institutions, corporations and embassies.
+Its founding director was Dejan Verčič.
 The STA is the only provider of daily news in English for the expatriate community in Slovenia and English-speaking readers abroad.

-With over 100 full-time employees and part-time contributors based in Ljubljana, as well as a network of correspondents in major cities across Slovenia and Brussels, New York, Zagreb, Rome, Klagenfurt, Trieste and Gorizia.
-Through this network, the STA provides local and international coverage.
-The agency exchanges news wires with press agencies from around the world and taps into other foreign sources of news.
+With over 100 full-time employees and part-time contributors based in Ljubljana, as well as a network of correspondents in major cities across Slovenia and Brussels, New York, Zagreb, Rome, Klagenfurt, Trieste and Gorizia, the STA provides local and international coverage.
+The STA exchanges news wires with press agencies from around the world and also taps into other foreign sources of news to provide a wider view.

-STA milestones

-3 June 1991: Slovenian Press Agency (STA) is founded • December 1995: STA opens its first correspondence office abroad in Brussels • October 1996: Launch of first STA website • June 2001: First decade of uninterrupted reporting, which coincides with the first decade of Slovenian independence.